 Sir Donald Bradman

-He was quite simply better during his career, than any sportsman has ever been in theirs.
-His records are so impressive, they will never be eclipsed, and considering the notable talent that have tried over the years, none have come close to matching his run scoring feats, or averages.
+He was quite simply better during his career than any sportsman has ever been in theirs.
+His records are so impressive, they will never be eclipsed, and considering the notable talent that has tried over the years, none have come close to matching his run-scoring feats, or averages.

-In 80 test match innings ‘The Don’ scored 6,996 runs at an average of 99.4, amassing 29 centuries (the highest of which was the 334 against England at Headingley) and 13 half centuries.
+In 80 test match innings, ‘The Don’ scored 6,996 runs at an average of 99.4, amassing 29 centuries (the highest of which was the 334 against England at Headingley) and 13 half centuries.
 Probably the only man it would seem, out of all the greats, whose achievements genuinely will never be surpassed.

-Notable mentions: There really is nobody who comes close stats wise, but of the greats the swaggering and dominant Sir Viv Richards was a game changer, and Shane Warne and Brian Lara may well be the greatest ‘talents’ of all time.
+Notable mentions: There really is nobody who comes close stats wise, but of the greats, the swaggering and dominant Sir Viv Richards was a game changer, and Shane Warne and Brian Lara may well be the greatest ‘talents’ of all time.

 However, in the realms of the world’s most popular sport, there is much to debate.
 Many of Pelé’s goals came in unofficial games, against poor opposition, and having spent his domestic career solely in his homeland before taking up superstar status (some may say retiring) in the newly formed North American Soccer League, many question whether he truly was the greatest.

-What’s not in doubt is the global impact a fresh faced 17 year old had in the 1958 World Cup in Sweden, scoring a hat-trick in the semi-final against France and another two goals in the final against Sweden.
+What’s not in doubt is the global impact a fresh-faced 17-year-old had in the 1958 World Cup in Sweden, scoring a hat-trick in the semi-final against France and another two goals in the final against Sweden.